Yehezkel Hen: Biography

 Born in Boryslav in Austria-Hungary (today in Ukraine), Hen received a religious education, before studying at a Teachers' Seminary in Kiev.
 He taught Hebrew in Jewish schools until they were shut down by the Yevsektsiya.
-He made aliyah to Mandatory Palestine in 1925, where he worked as a teacher and a supervisor for the Histadrut's educational institutions.
+He emigrated to Mandatory Palestine in 1925, where he worked as a teacher and a supervisor for the Histadrut's educational institutions.
 He also taught at the Levinsky Teachers Seminary in Tel Aviv.

 Between 1944 and 1948 he was a member of the Assembly of Representatives for Mapai, and in 1951 he was elected to the Knesset on the Mapai list.
-However, he died on 4 April the following year whilst still an MK.
+However, he died on 4 April the following year while still an MK.
 His seat was taken by Rachel Tzabari.